-Defending champion Cedarville University finished second overall with 832 points.
-Their boat won the endurance competition by completing 76.75 laps on the 615-meter course for a total of 47.2 kilometers (29.3 miles) in the four-hour competition.
-The University of New Mexico team finished in 3rd place.
+Defending champion, The University of Puerto Rico at Mayaguez, finished second overall with 899 points.
+Their boat won the Sprint competition in a time of 23.86 seconds.
+The University of New Mexico team finished in 3rd place overall.

-Despite intermittent inclement weather, the teams were able to complete all phases of the competition, and the awards ceremony was held on Saturday afternoon.
+Ample sunshine and only a single stray rainstorm provided excellent conditions for the event.
+The awards ceremony was held on Saturday afternoon.
 Teams received competition awards for their boats' performances as well as design awards as judged by teams of engineering judges.
-The Innovation award was given to the team from Cornell University for their customized modular drive train.
+The Innovation award was given to the team from Wright State University for their solar concentrator system.

 Cooperation and teamwork are important elements in the event so a sportsmanship award, a teamwork award, and a perseverance award are given.
-This year those awards were won by Cedarville University, the University at Buffalo, and the University of Southern Indiana, respectively.
-The Best Rookie team was given to Wright State who finished 5th overall and the Most Improved award went to The College of New Jersey who finished 4th overall.
+This year those awards were won by the University at Buffalo, Stony Brook University, and the University of Tennessee at Chattanooga, respectively.
+The Most Improved Team award went to The University of New Mexico who finished 3rd overall.
 The Video Presentation award went to Puerto Rico at Mayaguez.
 The winning video and all other submitted videos may be viewed on the SOLAR SPLASH YouTube channel.